llsagarll/cinemax_linkedlist/README.md

 To run:

-->You can use any editor c++ compiler. ot
+->You can use any editor c++ compiler.

+or

-->Run through terminal
+-> Run through terminal
- 1> switch to folder directory
+-> switch to folder directory
- 2> g++ cinemax.cpp -o cinemax.exe
+-> g++ cinemax.cpp -o cinemax.exe
- 3> ./cinemax.exe
+-> ./cinemax.exe